 We can think of the blockchain as a natural development of the Internet that already helped us save time and money by virtue of a new efficient and fast system that brought us e-commerce and faster means of communication.

 Internet systems are not always reliable, though.
-They can be counterfeited, manipulated and easily hacked.
-This is where blockchain technology appears to be its inevitable progression: it offers reliability, transparency and security.
+They can be counterfeited, manipulated, and easily hacked.
+This is where blockchain technology appears to be its inevitable progression: it offers reliability, transparency, and security.

 In supply chains, for instance, the Internet of Things and Blockchain are a match made in heaven.
 The main problem in the traditional process is full transparency and visibility of the product location at any time.
 IoT resolves the issue.
-It offers a network of connected machines, vehicles, and inventory that provide real-time data on product traceability across the whole supply chain.
+It offers a network of connected machines, vehicles, and inventory that provides real-time data on product traceability across the whole supply chain.
 “You no longer need to work around the inefficiencies and delays of manual checking, phone calls, faxes, or emails.
 Instead, you get real-time status and trend information directly from the supply chain”– Rob O’Byrne, Logistics Bureau